mirceanton/batch_remove_bg/README.md

-# Image Processing with Background Removal
+# Batch Image Background Removal

 This Python script allows you to process images by removing their background using the `rembg` library.
 It is designed to continuously monitor a specific directory for incoming image files, process them, and save the processed images to the `output/` directory.
 The original images are then moved to a separate `processed/` directory.